epochpic/epochpic.github.io/content/documentation/code_details/Using_EPOCH_in_practice.md

 -   processor_at_t0 - The rank of the processor on which the particle started.
 -   id - Unique particle ID.
--   coll_count - Used for debugging the collision routines.
 -   optical_depth - Optical depth used in the QED routines.
 -   particle_energy - Particle energy used in the QED routines.
 -   optical_depth_tri - Optical depth for the trident process in the